brightestPeng/kingdee-data-ui/README.md

 # kingdee-data-ui
-web UI kingdee-bigdata-ui for react.js (base on  reactv.16)
+kingdee-bigdata-webUi for react.js (base on react V.16)